Volkswagen Jetta: Jetta A2 (1991–2013)

-The first known Jetta was the A2 model that was used as a passenger car and a taxicab.
+The first known Jetta in China was the A2 model that was used as a passenger car and a taxicab.

-The A2 was then given a facelift in April 1997 where it was known as the Jetta King.
-Available engines were a 1.6 litre petrol engine called the EA113 for civilian cars and a 1.9 litre diesel engine only available for taxi models.
-A 4-speed manual gearbox was standard, which could be replaced by a 5-speed manual gearbox, and then a 4-speed automatic gearbox was made available from November 1998.
+The A2 was then given a facelift in April 1997, and was known as the Jetta King.
+Available engines were a 1.6-litre petrol engine called the EA113 for civilian cars and a 1.9-litre diesel engine only available for taxi models.
+A four-speed manual gearbox was standard, which could be replaced by a five-speed manual gearbox; a four-speed automatic gearbox was made available in November 1998.
 For 2002, the Jetta King was facelifted with a new exterior.
 Trim levels consisted of the AT, ATF, Avantgarde, CDX, CiF, CiX, CT, GDF, GiF, GT, GTI, GTX and Meeresbrise.
-This model was also converted into a 2-door pickup truck in limited numbers.
+This model was also converted into a two-door pickup truck in limited numbers.

-The A2 was facelifted again in March 2010 with the same engines used by its predecessor; it was known as the Jetta Pioneer.
-This version of the Jetta was not offered in different trim levels and was a single model for the Chinese market.
-A2-based Jetta production ended in March 2013 where it was replaced by an independent model using the Volkswagen Group A05+ platform.
+The A2 was facelifted again in March 2010, with the same engines used by its predecessor, and was known as the Jetta Pioneer.
+This version of the Jetta was not offered in different trim levels, and was a single model for the Chinese market.
+A2-based Jetta production ended in March 2013, with the car being replaced by an independent model using the Volkswagen Group A05+ platform.

-According to website Carsalesbase.com, FAW Volkswagen's Jetta A2 model sold over 2.4 million cars.
+According to Carsalesbase.com, FAW-Volkswagen's Jetta A2 model has sold over 2.4 million cars.